IslamHussain636/safety-prototype/README.md

 The server checks catalog pairing, scoped conditions, finite geometry, site bounds, 1 m module separation, category coverage and approach-point reachability on a 0.5 m grid with a 0.35 m observer allowance.
 A deterministic seed reproduces the procedural result; live model selection is not guaranteed reproducible.
 Export the full scene and composer output for replay/provenance.

-Hazards intentionally represent unsafe conditions.
-Passing the gate means the **encoded teaching constraints** passed; it does not certify a safe worksite, complete OSHA compliance, structural support, guardrail load resistance, or educational effectiveness.

-Practice is **cued category classification**, with observations and locations supplied.
-It is not unaided hazard detection, gaze tracking, transfer testing or a protected examination.
-The browser receives the answer key for instructor review.
-Local timestamps measure first module selection to answer, including time away from that module; a page-visibility interruption flag is recorded.
-Results are editable browser data, not tamper-resistant research records.

 The browser retains a category profile and the last 100 sessions in local storage.
 Older sessions are removed while cumulative profile counts remain.
 Data are not shared across devices or uploaded to a research database.
 Exports contain the prompt, scenario and profile; use synthetic examples for demonstrations.